Preankasaha/quiz_buzz_client_side/README.md

 https://bejewelled-croquembouche-10ec02.netlify.app/

-## Deployment
+#### Deployment

-The project is deployed at app.netlify.com. build file is made before deploying.
+The project is deployed at app.netlify.com. build file is made before deploying using

   npm run build